Pennsylvania Western University, Clarion

-Pennsylvania Western University, Clarion, also known as PennWest Clarion, is a public university campus in Clarion, Pennsylvania.
-Part of the Pennsylvania State System of Higher Education (PASSHE), the institution was founded in 1867 and offers associate, bachelor's, and master's degrees, as well as certificate programs and a Doctor of Nursing Practice.
+Pennsylvania Western University, Clarion (PennWest Clarion, formerly Clarion University of Pennsylvania) is a campus of Pennsylvania Western University in Clarion, Pennsylvania, United States.
+The institution was founded in 1867 and offers associate, bachelor's, and master's degrees, as well as certificate programs and a Doctor of Nursing Practice.
+The campus had an enrollment of 1,743 as of fall 2024.

 History

+PennWest Clarion was founded in 1867 in northwestern Pennsylvania to serve the needs of that rural part of the state.
+It started as Carrier Seminary, became a normal school in 1887 and a community college in 1920 before becoming a full college in 1929.
+In the 1960s and 1970s, the college expanded its offerings and size significantly.
+On July 1, 1982, Clarion joined the newly formed Pennsylvania State System of Higher Education, gained university status and became Clarion University of Pennsylvania.

 In 2021, PASSHE announced that, due to budget troubles resulting from declining enrollment and revenue, Clarion University would merge with Edinboro University of Pennsylvania and California University of Pennsylvania.
 On October 14, 2021, the state officially adopted the new name of the combined universities: Pennsylvania Western University, and began operations with a singular accreditation the following year.